Plug-in hybrid: National Bureau of Economic Research

-Most emission analysis use average emissions rates across regions instead of marginal generation at different times of the day.
-The former approach does not take into account the generation mix within interconnected electricity markets and shifting load profiles throughout the day.
-An analysis by three economist affiliated with the National Bureau of Economic Research (NBER), published in November 2014, developed a methodology to estimate marginal emissions of electricity demand that vary by location and time of day across the United States.
+Most emission analyses use average emission rates across regions rather than marginal generation at different times of day.
+The former approach does not account for the generation mix in interconnected electricity markets and shifting load profiles throughout the day.
+An analysis by three economists affiliated with the National Bureau of Economic Research (NBER), published in November 2014, developed a methodology to estimate marginal emissions of electricity demand that vary by location and time of day across the United States.
 The study used emissions and consumption data for 2007 through 2009, and used the specifications for the Chevrolet Volt (all-electric range of 35 mi).
 The analysis found that marginal emission rates are more than three times as large in the Upper Midwest compared to the Western U.S., and within regions, rates for some hours of the day are more than twice those for others.
 Applying the results of the marginal analysis to plug-in electric vehicles, the NBER researchers found that the emissions of charging PEVs vary by region and hours of the day.
 In some regions, such as the Western U.S. and Texas, emissions per mile from driving PEVs are less than those from driving a hybrid car.
-In other regions, such as the Upper Midwest, charging during the recommended hours of midnight to 4 a.m. implies that PEVs generate more emissions per mile than the average car currently on the road.
-The results show a fundamental tension between electricity load management and environmental goals as the hours when electricity is the least expensive to produce tend to be the hours with the greatest emissions.
-This occurs because coal-fired units, which have higher emission rates, are most commonly used to meet base-level and off-peak electricity demand; while natural gas units, which have relatively low emissions rates, are often brought online to meet peak demand.
-This pattern of fuel shifting explains why emission rates tend to be higher at night and lower during periods of peak demand in the morning and evening.
+In other regions, such as the Upper Midwest, charging during the recommended hours of midnight to 4 a.m. means that PEVs emit more per mile than the average car currently on the road.
+The results show a fundamental tension between electricity load management and environmental goals, as the hours when electricity is the least expensive to produce tend to be the hours with the greatest emissions.
+This occurs because coal-fired units, which have higher emission rates, are most commonly used to meet base-level and off-peak electricity demand, while natural gas units, which have relatively low emission rates, are often brought online to meet peak demand.
+This pattern of fuel shifting explains why emission rates tend to be higher at night and lower during peak-demand periods in the morning and evening.